erikjkUW/IntroToProg-Python-Mod07/docs/index.md

 Here, too, is the same code operating in the terminal (Figure 2).
 Though I do not show the error here, nor the pickling of the input data, there are figures further down the document showing both the raw code and its execution.

 #### Figure 2.
-Rolling Stats for Myself Again, with Slight Improvement
+Rolling Stats for Myself Again, with Slight Downgrade